-Supporting OneWalk was an amazing way for me to pay it forward and support the community and my new home country that have given me the feeling that I am at home and safe.
+Supporting OneWalk was an amazing way for me to pay it forward and support the community and my new home country that has given me the feeling that I am at home and safe.
 Words cannot describe how my participation in OneWalk made my sister feel when she learned I journeyed throughout Calgary for her.

-Unfortunately, even after such a heartwarming experience, my mother was diagnosed with uterine and ovarian cancers in in July 2016.
+Unfortunately, even after such a heartwarming experience, my mother was diagnosed with uterine and ovarian cancers in July 2016.
 She underwent surgery and chemotherapy at the American Private Hospital in Dubai.

-It seems our family, and many other families here in Canada and back home in Dubai, can never catch a break.
+It seems our family, and many other families here in Canada and back home in Dubai can never catch a break.
 It’s like this disease is trying to tear us apart, but I know we won’t stop fighting.

 Right now, my sister is waiting for her immigrant visa to Canada, and my parents’ visiting visa is pending at the Canadian Embassy.
 It is our hope that we will see each other at the OneWalk finish line in June.
-It’s so hard to be separated from people you love, watching them battle cancer on the other side of he world.
+It’s so hard to be separated from people you love, watching them battle cancer on the other side of the world.

 Regardless of what the future brings, I will remain hopeful knowing my new community here in Calgary will meet me at the OneWalk finish line to celebrate the impact we’re making, together.